What is Methadone Addiction?

 This drug is only dispensed by drug detox and addiction treatment centers that are individually licensed to use the drug for treating opioid addiction.
 But sometimes methadone is rerouted to the black market, or recreated in labs using chemicals and ingredients that mimic the effects of methadone.
 Those who end up becoming addicted to methadone can safely overcome their addiction in full using drug detox and therapy at an addiction treatment center.

-Risks of Methadone Addiction
+What are the Risks of Methadone Addiction?

 From 1999 to 2014, the rate of methadone overdose deaths in the U.S. increased by over 600%.
 This trend continued in recent years, as over 3,314 lives were claimed by methadone overdose in 2016 alone.
 When abused, methadone has been linked to seizures, and other serious health problems including mental illness, memory loss, and sexual dysfunction.

 Every year, thousands of Americans are sent to the emergency department because of methadone abuse.
 Methadone can cause severe effects when abused, including respiratory depression and deadly overdose.
 However, those who struggle with methadone addiction may not be able to stop using this drug despite knowing they may face these consequences.
 Without the proper treatment, it can be difficult for someone to fully and safely overcome methadone addiction.

 What are the Side Effects of Methadone Addiction?

 The side effects of methadone use are similar to those caused by other opioid drugs.
 Drowsiness is common as well as confusion and other issues can ensue, such as: